 Instead, using distributed inventory means each time an order is placed on your store, the fulfillment center closest to that customer will automatically fulfill the order.
 Read on to learn why many ecommerce companies store their inventory in more than one fulfillment center.

-3 reasons to distribute your inventory across fulfillment centers
+3 reasons to distribute your inventory across multiple fulfillment centers

 Learn the top benefits of splitting your product into fulfillment warehouses in different regions of the country.